kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 -->

 - Enabling the feature gate will enable the field to be written and therefore invoke validation of the field.
-- Disabling the feature gate will drop the ability to consume the capacity in scheduling so that the `consumedCapacities` in the allocation result should be also dropped.
+- Disabling the feature gate will drop the ability to consume the capacity in scheduling so that the `ConsumedCapacity` in the allocation result should be also dropped.
 If the external party uses the reference to this field to manage the QoS-aware devices, it may fail if there is no handler.
-- Disabling the feature gate is equivalent to unset `allowMultipleAllocations` and `sharingPolicy`, the scheduler will handle as described in [this previous section](#handles-device-updates-for-allowmultipleallocations-and-sharingpolicy).
+- Disabling the feature gate is equivalent to unset `AllowMultipleAllocations` and `RequestPolicy`, the scheduler will handle as described in [this previous section](#handles-device-updates-for-allowmultipleallocations-and-sharingpolicy).

 ###### What specific metrics should inform a rollback?